Turkish War of Independence: Eastern Front

+Since 1917, the Caucasus was in a chaotic state.
 The border of newly independent Armenia and the Ottoman Empire was defined in the Treaty of Brest-Litovsk (3 March 1918) after the Bolshevik revolution, and later by the Treaty of Batum (4 June 1918).
-It was obvious that after the Armistice of Mudros (30 October 1918) the eastern border was not going to stay as it was drawn.
+To the east, Armenia was at war with the Azerbaijan Democratic Republic after the breakup of the Transcaucasian Democratic Federative Republic, and received support from Anton Denikin's White Russian Army.
+It was obvious that after the Armistice of Mudros (30 October 1918) the eastern border was not going to stay as it was drawn, which mandated the evacuation of the Ottoman army back to its 1914 borders.
+Right after the Armistice of Mudros was signed, pro-Ottoman provisional republics were proclaimed in Kars and Aras which were subsequently invaded by Armenia.
+Ottoman soldiers were convinced not to demobilize lest the area become a 'second Macedonia'.
+Both sides of the new borders had massive refugee populations and famine, which were compounded by the renewed and more symmetric sectarian violence (See Massacres of Azerbaijanis in Armenia (1917–1921) and Muslim uprisings in Kars and Sharur–Nakhichevan).
 There were talks going on with the Armenian Diaspora and Allied Powers on reshaping the border.
-The Fourteen Points was seen as an incentive to Armenia, if the Armenians could prove that they were the majority of the population and that they had military control over the eastern regions.
-The Armenian movements on the borders were being used as an argument to redraw the border between the Ottoman Empire and Armenia.
-Woodrow Wilson agreed to transfer the territories back to the Armenia on the principle that they were dominated by Armenians.
+Woodrow Wilson agreed to transfer territories to Armenia based on the principles of national self-determination.
 The results of these talks were to be reflected on the Treaty of Sèvres (10 August 1920).